Battle of the Little Bighorn: Aftermath

 The first non-Natives to hear the news of the Custer defeat (outside of Terry's force) were those aboard the steamboat Far West, which had brought supplies for the expedition.
 Curley, one of Custer's scouts, rode up to the steamboat and tearfully conveyed the information to Grant Marsh, the boat's captain, and army officers.
 Marsh converted the Far West into a floating field hospital to carry the 52 wounded from the battle to Fort Lincoln.
 Traveling night and day, with a full head of steam, Marsh brought the steamer downriver to Bismarck, Dakota Territory, making the 710 mi run in the record time of 54 hours and bringing the first news of the military defeat which came to be popularly known as the "Custer Massacre".
-The editor of the Bismarck paper kept the telegraph operator busy for hours transmitting information to the New York Herald (for which he corresponded).
+The editor of the Bismarck Tribune kept the telegraph operator busy for hours transmitting information to the New York Herald (for which he corresponded).
 News of the defeat arrived in the East as the U.S. was observing its centennial.
 The Army began to investigate, although its effectiveness was hampered by a concern for survivors, and the reputation of the officers.
 Custer's wife, Elizabeth Bacon Custer, in particular, guarded and promoted the ideal of him as the gallant hero, attacking any who cast an ill light on his reputation.

 The Battle of the Little Bighorn had far-reaching consequences for the Natives.
 It was essentially the end of the "Indian Wars" and has even been referred to as "the Indians' last stand" in the area.
 Within 48 hours of the battle, the large encampment on the Little Bighorn broke up into smaller groups because there was not enough game and grass to sustain a large congregation of people and horses.

 Oglala Sioux Black Elk recounted the exodus this way: "We fled all night, following the Greasy Grass.
 My two younger brothers and I rode in a pony-drag, and my mother put some young pups in with us.
 They were always trying to crawl out and I was always putting them back in, so I didn't sleep much."

 The scattered Sioux and Cheyenne feasted and celebrated during July with no threat from soldiers.
 After their celebrations, many of the Natives returned to the reservation.
 Soon the number of warriors amounted to only about 600.
 Both Crook and Terry remained immobile for seven weeks after the battle, awaiting reinforcements and unwilling to venture out against the Sioux and Cheyenne until they had at least 2,000 men.
 Crook and Terry finally took the field against the Native forces in August.
 General Nelson A. Miles took command of the effort in October 1876.
 In May 1877, Sitting Bull escaped to Canada.
 Within days, Crazy Horse surrendered at Fort Robinson, Nebraska.
 The Great Sioux War ended on May 7 with Miles' defeat of a remaining band of Miniconjou Sioux.